oleglukin/sino-logic16/README.md

 # sino-logic16

 This project is created for education purpose.
-It's a set of C# .Net Core APIs aimed to run in Docker containers.
+Model and test events processing.